Why Climate Progress is Deadlocked[/title]

 Climate progress is blocked not only by partisan divides, but also by false tradeoffs.
 Some advocates of renewable energy oppose nuclear power, even though both may be needed to combat climate change.
 Many environmentalists tend to be anti-corporate, even though any viable mitigation plan must rest in part on business leadership.
 The message of fear and austerity espoused by some on the green-left tends to alienate those at the opposite end of the political spectrum, who see climate policies as a Trojan horse for a bigger and more intrusive government.
 Many GOP leaders, meanwhile, deny basic science and fail to offer concrete solutions.
 We need fresh approaches able to bridge these divides.

 The world lacks a shared or winning climate endgame.
-Even countries and regions most committed to emissions reductions have devoted much political capital to flawed strategies.
-For instance, many prefer to subsidize renewables rather than tax carbon.
+Even the most committed countries and regions are nowhere close to sufficiently reducing emissions, and have devoted much political capital to flawed strategies.
+For instance, many prefer to subsidize renewables rather than price carbon.
 But this approach suffers from two design flaws: its costs increase as more renewables come online, and the subsidies do little to discourage consumption of power from existing fossil fuel plants.
-The E.U. has devoted 11 years to a failed Emissions Trading System that has crashed twice and missed its objectives.
+The European Union has devoted 13 years to an Emissions Trading System that has crashed twice and missed its objectives.
 There will never be a single climate solution.
 But we urgently need a common lever capable of delivering and inspiring a system-wide course correction.
-The ideal solution would be simple, popular and replicable, yet ultimately far-reaching.
+The ideal solution would be simple, popular, and replicable, yet ultimately far-reaching.